 Exercise 9: Does a syndrome of zero indicate an error?
-For what n can a k-bit syndrome correct a single error?
+What is the largest value of n for which a k-bit syndrome can correct a single error?

 Cyclic Codes

 An important subset of linear block codes are cyclic codes in which each codeword is a multiple of an n - k-bit generator polynomial.
 As in the case of CRCs, this allows for efficient implementation of encoders and decoders.